nikhil02jk/nikhil02jk/README.md

 ## 👨‍💻 About Me

 - 🎓 Master's student in Data Science at University of Colorado Boulder
+- 🎓 Bachelor’s in Computer Science and Engineering – PES University
+- 🧑‍🏫 Teaching Assistant at University of Colorado Boulder
 - 💼 Former Data Engineer at ZEE Entertainment (ZEE5 OTT Platform)
-- ☕ Barista at Starbucks UMC while pursuing my graduate studies
+- ☕ Barista at Starbucks
 - 📊 Interested in Data Engineering, Machine Learning, and AI
 - 🚀 Passionate about building scalable data platforms and analytics systems